inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/210-vector-analysis-for-problem-solving.rst

     2) Streets in Sleman
     3) Location of health facilities
-    4) KRB Merapi (Merapi Eruption Disaster Prone Region - this is the same data that we learned how to georeference in the previous chapter)
+    4) KRB Merapi (Merapi Eruption Disaster Prone Region - this is the same data that we learned how to georeference in the previous module)

 .. note:: For this exercise the data has been provided already, but in a real scenario you may need to find providers for the datasets in question.
 In